jfsunx/ASUS_TUF_GAMING_B760M_PLUS_WiFi_D4_Hackintosh/README.md

 - The network card is normal, the WIFI is normal, the Bluetooth is normal, and AirDrop is not available
 - USB is normal and has been successfully customized
-- The sound card driver is normal, and the sound is perfect when starting up
+- The sound card driver is normal, and the 'Dung' sound is OK when starting up
 - Normal sleep function
 - Beautify the OpenCore GUI